FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 If `tx.scriptLength == 0`, there is no script and the transaction defines a simple balance transfer, so no further checks are required.

 If `tx.scriptLength > 0`, the script must be executed.
-For each color `col` in the input set, the free balance available to be moved around by the script and called contracts is `freeBalance[col]`:
+For each asset ID `asset_id` in the input set, the free balance available to be moved around by the script and called contracts is `freeBalance[asset_id]`:

 ```py
 freeBalance[col] = available_balance(tx, col) - unavailable_balance(tx, col)